 Marottichal Waterfalls: A Serene Getaway To The Land Natural Beauty

 Marottichal Waterfalls is in the forest of Thrissur District of Kerala.
 This waterfall is a mix of two big waterfalls, namely, Olakkayam and Illanjippara.
 The smaller one is Olakkayam, and the larger one, Ilanjippara offers a proper and dynamic view.
-The area is suitable for adventure activities such as; trekking, where trails follow through dense forest and diverse flora and fauna.
+According to many a Kerala travel guide, the area is suitable for adventure activities such as trekking, where trails follow through dense forest and diverse flora and fauna.
 This waterfall is a perfect scenic destination for visitors, offering natural beauty, lush greenery, and cascading waterfalls.
 It is considered an ideal spot for nature lovers and wildlife enthusiasts.

 Quick Details About Marottichal Waterfalls